-- Prepayments by the borrower. - Liquidations resulting from default, casualty or condemnation. - Payments we make, as Guarantor, under our guarantee of principal, other than payments of scheduled principal. - Prepayments resulting from the repurchase of Mortgages from a PC Pool.
+- Prepayments by the borrower. - Liquidations resulting from default, casualty or condemnation. - Payments we make, as Guarantor, under our guarantee of principal, other than payments of scheduled principal. - Prepayments resulting from the refinancing of Mortgages or the repurchase of Mortgages from a PC Pool.